MicrosoftDocs/CommunityToolkit/docs/maui/converters/math-expression-converter.md

 [!INCLUDE [docs under construction](../includes/preview-note.md)]

 The `MathExpressionConverter` is a converter that allows users to perform various math operations.
-This works with a single binding value, if you require multiple values through a `MultiBinding` then see [`MultiMathExpressionConverter`](multi-math-expression-converter.md)
+This works with a single `Binding` value, if you require multiple values through a `MultiBinding` then see [`MultiMathExpressionConverter`](multi-math-expression-converter.md)

-The `Convert` calculates the incoming expression string with one variable and returns a `double` result.
+The `Convert` calculates the expression string defined in the `ConverterParameter` with one variable and returns a `double` result.

+The value that is passed in to the converter will be named `x`.
+In order to refer to this value inside the expression you must use `x` (e.g. `x / 2` will divide the incoming value by 2).
+Any other variable names in the expression will be ignored.

 ## Syntax

+The following examples show how to add a `Label` that will show the result of `x / 2` where `x` will have the value of `MyValue`.

 ### XAML